Mike Huckabee, Trump's pick for Israel ambassador, tries to distance from past Palestinian rhetoric

 He added, “Mr. Huckabee’s embrace of annexation, extremist settlers and fanatical Christian Zionism stands in stark contrast to the Jewish, democratic values held by the overwhelming majority of our community — and in stark contrast to Israel’s founding values of justice, equality and peace.”

-Another nominee testifying before the committee on Tuesday is Kevin Cabrera, Trump's nominee to be ambassador to Panama, a country that has bristled at the Republican president's repeated calls for the U.S. to retake control of the Panama Canal for national security reasons due to potential threats from China.
+Another nominee who testified before the committee on Tuesday is Kevin Cabrera, Trump's pick to be ambassador to Panama, a country that has bristled at the Republican president's repeated calls for the U.S. to retake control of the Panama Canal for national security reasons due to potential threats from China.
 The status of the canal was one of the top items on Secretary of State Marco Rubio's agenda when he visited Panama City on his first trip as America's top diplomat in February.

 “One of the key aspects of our cooperation is ensuring the security of the Panama Canal, a critical international waterway that facilitates global trade and economic growth,” Cabrera said in his opening remarks.